 Step to College Program

 Step to College, which launched in summer 2018 under the University of Rochester’s EPO partnership with East High School, is an innovative pre-college program that aims to prepare Rochester students for admission to—and to persist in—two-year and four-year colleges.

-In partnership with Rochester’s John James Audubon School 33, with a focus on first graders, Warner faculty and graduate students, who are training to become reading specialists, offer a comprehensive literacy program for at-risk students in early grades.
-Privately funded, Project READ includes direct-targeted tutoring services, in-class support and modeling of best practices for teachers, literacy professional development for teachers, and family literacy activities.
+In partnership with Rochester’s John James Audubon School 33 and East Upper and Lower Schools, Warner faculty and graduate students, who are training to become reading specialists, offer a comprehensive literacy program for at-risk students.
+They provide individualized literacy instruction with School #33 primary grade students and support existing literacy programs and classroom teachers at East.
+Privately funded, Project READ includes tutoring services, in-class support and modeling of best practices for teachers, literacy professional development for teachers, and family literacy activities.

 School 33 Partnership